inedumozey/filter/README.md

         }
     */

-    // the object can be filtered using name or email
+    // the object can be filtered using name or email.
+If input value is empty string or not specified at all, all the object will be returned
-    // if input value is empty string or not specified at all, all the object will be returned ...
+...